 How you can set yourself up for success with your dog.

 What is important is the good relationship between you and your dog, and getting training results that allow you to live harmoniously together.
 Understanding their genetics and where they come from.
 Understanding that they are a different species to us and thus setting up their environment to help them thrive rather than fail.
 Understanding how to meet their overall needs.
-Plus, a good understanding of training, behaviour and dog body language will set you and your dog up to both get what you want so everyone is happy.
+Plus, a good understanding of positive training, behaviour and dog body language.
+This will set you and your dog up for a successful happy life together based on trust and respect.

 Here are two tips to get you started:

 - Reward behaviours you like.
 That will make them happen more often.